frankwxu/digital-forensics-lab/README.md

 | Lab 12 | Crack Windows Passwords  | 2M|

 ---
-### Investigating Illegel Possesion of Images
+### Investigating Illegal Possession of Images
 =====================

-The case study is to investigate the illegel possession of Rhino images.
+The case study is to investigate the illegal possession of Rhino images.
 This image was contributed by Dr. Golden G. Richard III, and was originally used in the DFRWS 2005 RODEO CHALLENGE.
 NIST hosts the [USB DD image](https://www.cfreds.nist.gov/dfrws/Rhino_Hunt.html).
-The copy of the image is also available in the repository.
+A copy of the image is also available in the repository.

 **Topics Covered**